VA Northern California Health Care System

 SAGE Project: Cross-National Differences in the Interaction between Vascular Burden, Depressive Symptoms, and Cognition in Older Adults in Mexico and the United States

-Vascular conditions and depression are each associated with poor cognitive outcomes in older adults from Mexico and the United States (US).
-This study will examine cross-national differences in the interaction between vascular burden and depressive symptoms on cognitive outcomes because Mexican older adults may be especially susceptible to worse cognitive functioning related to these factors.
-The study will examine this in two large publicly available databases evaluating cognitive aging in Mexico and the US using a novel statistical technique called data harmonization.
-Findings from this study may inform specific interventions for each country that target risk factors of diseases of aging (e.g., vascular burden and depression).
+Vascular conditions and depression are each associated with poor cognitive outcomes in older adults from Mexico and the United States (US), and Mexican older adults may be especially susceptible to worse cognitive functioning related to these factors.
+This study examined cross-national differences in the interaction between vascular burden and depressive symptoms on cognitive outcomes because using two large publicly available databases evaluating cognitive aging in Mexico and the US .